-The Nebraska Medical Center is the clinical partner of the University of Nebraska Medical Center (UNMC), which includes the colleges of medicine, pharmacy, nursing, dentistry and allied health.
+Nebraska Medicine is the clinical partner of the University of Nebraska Medical Center (UNMC), which includes the colleges of medicine, pharmacy, nursing, dentistry and allied health.
 UNMC, with an enrollment of approximately 3,655 students, is the only public academic health science center in Nebraska and is internationally recognized as a leader in patient care, research and education.
 The not-for-profit hospital is known for excellence and innovation in medicine.

-The Nebraska Medical Center is a 635-bed, level one trauma center with over 40,000 emergency room visits per year.
-As the primary teaching hospital for UNMC, The Nebraska Medical Center is a respected leader in solid organ transplantation, cardiology, bone marrow transplantation, oncology and neurosciences.
-The Nebraska Medical Center brings together the expertise of private practice medicine with the strengths of an academic health center.
+Nebraska Medicine is a 635-bed, level one trauma center with over 40,000 emergency room visits per year.
+As the primary teaching hospital for UNMC, Nebraska Medicine is a respected leader in solid organ transplantation, cardiology, bone marrow transplantation, oncology and neurosciences.
+Nebraska Medicine brings together the expertise of private practice medicine with the strengths of an academic health center.